 Roadway geometric design shall be based on project traffic for the design year.
-The design year for new construction and reconstruction projects should be 20 years after the project is opened to traffic.
-The Design Hourly Volume (DHV) is determined by the Department's Standard "K" factors, as provided by the FDOT Transportation Statistics Office.
-The Standard "K" factors can be found in the Department's Traffic Characteristics Inventory database, the Roadway Inventory Database (Feature 331), the Florida Traffic Information DVD, and the Florida Traffic Online website:
+The design year for new construction and reconstruction projects shall be 20 years after the project is opened to traffic.
+The Design Hourly Volume (DHV) is determined through the use of the Department's Standard "K" factors, as provided by the FDOT Transportation Statistics Office.
+The Standard "K" factors can be found in the Department's Project Traffic Forecasting Handbook.